Getting a feeding tube comes with a lot of baggage — literally!

 the right pump

 Another universal recommendation was to get a good infusion backpack to carry everything in.
 Your hospital may provide a bag, but they tend to be less than ideal – too large to easily carry, too small to fit everything, not enough pockets to stay organized, not rugged enough to withstand heavy use, or simply unattractive.
 It’s ok to want a bag that doesn’t scream “PATIENT” when you’re out and about!
-The Mighty Pack is made to look subtle and stylish, but also has compartments for feeds, infusions, two pumps, ice packs, and all the rest of your gear, including laptops and daily items like phone and keys.
+The Fluid Motion Backpack is made to look subtle and stylish, but also has compartments for feeds, infusions, two pumps, ice packs, and all the rest of your gear, including laptops and daily items like phone and keys.

 As our Friend Kiera put it, “tubie clips are the MVP!”
 They attach to your clothes so you can loop the excess tubing into them.
 This keeps the tubing out of the way but also protects you if the tube gets caught or pulled – it yanks on the clip rather than the tube and intestines.
 Various stylish clip options are sold on Etsy.